Barkhausen-Institut/hermespy/docssource/index.rst

    See :doc:`/getting_started_library` for further information.

 We highly recommend studying the instructions in the respective getting-started sections prior to working with Hermes.
+In order to install HermesPy on your system, follow the instructions outlined in :doc:`/installation`.
-Installation instructions, feature set, and release plan can be found on `GitHub <https://github.com/Barkhausen-Institut/hermespy/>`_.
+Feature set, and release plan can be found on `GitHub <https://github.com/Barkhausen-Institut/hermespy/>`_.

 .. toctree::
    :maxdepth: 3
    :glob:

    self
+   installation
    getting_started
    high_level_description
    parameter_description